MEN-Mikro-Elektronik/mdis_test_system/README.md

 # MDIS test system
-This is description of the test system for MDIS.
+This is description of the automated test system for MDIS.

+mdis_test_system repository provides scripts to easily test behaviour of MEN hardware/software on different operating systems and kernels for tests setups specified for mdis release 13MD05-90_02_01.

+Shortened functional test usage description:
+1. Prepare and configure OS-es on external drive, that can be connected to MEN CPU boards
+2. Prepare MEN hardware
+3. Configure test system (please follow "Test script configuration" section)
+4. Run main test script and wait for the results

+Shortened compilation test usage:
+1. Download and unzip kernel sources you would like to use (https://www.kernel.org/),
+2. Download mdis repository,
+3. Run compilation tests to check mdis compatibility.

+Please find detailed ussage description in proper sections.

 # Functional tests
+To run automated functional tests please prepare below equipment:
+- Target - MEN hardware with proper configuration (Test setup 1-6)
+- Host - Computer with Linux OS that will run tests on Target
+- Relay - to enable/disable modules inputs (currently MEN Box PC BL51 is used).

-Functional tests consit of directories:
+Functional tests sources consist of directories:
-- Common - common part
+- Common - common part used by Target, Host (Configuration file)
-- Host - host test part
+- Host - part used by Host (Scripts to communicate with Target and Relay that controls the test process)
-- Target - target test part
+- Target - part used by Target (Description of test cases and hardware configuration)

-## Test OS configuration
+## Preparing disk and OS configuration

 ### Disk partitioning
 Disk should be partitioned like below